In this topic:

 Rock salt consists of large, chunky crystals and is generally not considered to be food grade salt.
 It is commonly sprinkled over the ice in a homemade ice cream maker.
 The rock salt causes the temperature of the brine mixture to drop below 32°F, allowing the ice cream to freeze.
-It can also be sprinkled over ice in an ice chest to cool beverages quickly.
+It can also be sprinkled over ice in a cooler to cool beverages quickly.

 The three types of salt commonly used in barbecue cooking are table salt, kosher salt, and canning and pickling salt.